meox/omega.hpp/README.md

 omega.hpp is a tiny, C++14 meta-library to manipulate tuple at compile time.

 ### Examples
-All examples are contained in the *driver.cpp* file
+All following examples are also implemented as google test unit tests (see *Test* folder)

 #### 1. first example
 ```cpp